openmindsclub/H4ckT0b3rF3st-2k19/projects/WebScraping/Scrape_My_Framework/readme.md

 # Scrape My Framework:

 ### **Task:**
-For a javaScript programmer, it is often hard to stay updated with the frameworks release, to simplify the task, you have to code a python script that scrapes a web site and print the newest, trandiest and most popular frameworks using **BeautifulSoup**!
+For a javaScript programmer, it is often hard to stay updated with the frameworks release, to simplify the task, you have to code a python script that scrapes a web site and print the newest, trandiest and most popular frameworks using **BeautifulSoup**
 ### **Tools:**
 + The webSite : [JavaScripting](https://www.javascripting.com/)
 + The Library  : [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)